marcuswestin/store.js/README.md

  - Test in Firefox 2.0
  - Test in Firefox 3.0
  - Test in Firefox 3.5
- - Test in Firefox 3.6
  - Test in Safari 2
  - Test in Safari 3
  - Test in Safari 4
- - Test in Safari 5
  - Test in Chrome 4
- - Test in Chrome 5
  - Test in Opera 9
  - Test in Opera 10